relf/egobox/joss/paper.md

 # Summary

 Efficient global optimization (EGO) algorithms are used to tackle design optimization problems that involve computationally costly models [@Jones1998].
-Basically, the idea is to use gaussian process regression to approximate the objective function and use probabilistic information to select the promising next point where the optimum could be located.
+Basically, the idea is to use Gaussian process regression to approximate the objective function and use probabilistic information to select the promising next point where the optimum could be located.

 Starting from that, one still has to tackle numerous challenges regarding the dimensionality, multi-modality and computation time.
-Different algorithms may be develop to overcome these hurdles [@Bartoli2019; @Dubreuil2020].
-A key component of such surrogate-based algorithms is the existence of an implementation of gaussian process regression also known as kriging method [@Bouhlel2016].
+Different algorithms have been developed to overcome these hurdles [@Bartoli2019; @Dubreuil2020].
+A key component of such surrogate-based algorithms is the existence of an implementation of Gaussian process regression also known as kriging method [@Bouhlel2016].

 The Surrogate Modeling Toolbox [@SMT2018; @SMT2019] library addresses such concerns using